Code-Institute-Submissions/cmd-source-MS1/README.md

 The theme of colours for this site is dark, grey and white.
 It was selected as it gives the user an impression that this is a serious place where serious physical accomplishments are made.

+The default font of system-ui was used as it gave a solid impression and it was very readable for each page.

 ### Wireframes